-The AFCS is currently out of step with medical guidance as it does not recognise or compensate veterans who suffer from diagnosed chronic pain.
 The very purpose of the AFCS is to compensate for ‘pain and suffering’ experienced by those injured, and their families, because of their service.

 Yet when it comes to pain, the system completely fails to consider the lifelong and extensive impact of these conditions.
-We advocate that AFCS tariffs are amended to include chronic pain.

-Why does it need to be added?
+Why does it need to be added to the tariff?

 Such pain never resolves and is often considerably more debilitating than the original injury for which a compensation payment has been awarded.
+This needs to be recognised.

 What we’re doing